SeeedDocument/ODYSSEY-STM32MP157C/README.md

     - Mac : ls ```/dev/cu.usb*```, should be ```/dev/cu.usbmodem14xx``` xx depends on the USB port you use.

 - **Step 3.** Use your favorite serial debugging tool to connect to serial ports: 115200 baud rate, 8 bits, no parity bits, a stop bit 1, no flow control.
-Here are some examples:
+Here are SoMe examples:

-    - Windows : Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the COM port corresponding to Seeed NPi-STM32MP157C,```115200``` baud rate, 8 bit, no parity bits, a stop bit 1, no flow control.
+    - Windows : Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the COM port corresponding to ODYSSEY -STM32MP157C,```115200``` baud rate, 8 bit, no parity bits, a stop bit 1, no flow control.
     - Linux : Depending on the USB To TTL Adapter, should be ```screen /dev/ttyACM0(,1, and so on) 115200``` or ```screen /dev/ttyUSB0(,1, and so on) 115200```.
     - Mac : Depending on the USB To TTL Adapter, should be ```screen /dev/cu.usbserial1412(,1422, and so on) 115200``` or ```screen /dev/cu.usbmodem1412(,1422, and so on) 115200```.